-The graph shows that not only has the State been making contributions less than required by Statute, but that the State contributions have historically been significantly below the tread water line.
+The graph shows that not only had the State been making contributions less than required by Statute, but that the State contributions had historically been significantly below the tread water line.
 When contributions are lower than the normal cost plus interest on the UAL, the UAL is expected to grow from one year to the next.
-For FYE 2021 and 2022, the State is expected to appropriate 78% and 100% of the Statutory contribution, respectively.
-For FYE 2022, actual State contributions are expected to be greater than the tread water amount for the first time during the entire period shown.
+Beginning with FYE 2022, actual State contributions are expected to be greater than the tread water amount for the first time during the entire period shown.